Dhana-karthik/Fraud-detection-analysis/README.md

 # Fraud-detection-analysis

 ## Summary :
 This repository discusses fraud detection analysis used to predict fake transactions made to retail shops, utilizing their transaction history details.
+It finds out which combination of sampling and machine learning model is best for fraud detection by comparing their quality by PR curve comparision.

 ## Project outcome:
 1. I have increased the accuracy of the genuine transaction by **47%** after sorting out the best model and data pre-processing.